ManjotS/Knife-Switcher/README.md

 Knife-Switcher
 ==============

-An easy way to switch knife.rb configurations for chef
+An easy way to switch knife.rb configurations for chef without knife block, knife sharp, ruby or gems (for the switching).
+Cygwin compatible.

 Installation:
 -------------